 Right customer onboarding is one of the important factors in determining whether the customer will be successful or not as the highest churn happens during the onboarding process.
-There are several types of customer churn and an onboarding specialist can actually reduce the customer churn during onboarding.
+There are several types of customer churn and an customer onboarding specialist can actually reduce the customer churn during onboarding.

 “The seeds of churn are planted early.” – Lincoln Murphy